ItalyStrap/advanced-control-manager/readme.txt

 * Added counts by ID inserted for Posts API
 * Added some example for Widget Creation
 * Added migration strategy for the ItalyStrap theme framework user
-* Added new filter for google analytics output
+* Added new filter for Google Analytics output
-* Added some example for google analytics API
+* Added some example for Google Analytics API
 * Added button for widget area only for the ItalyStrap theme framework user
 * Refactoring: Some changes for Taxonomies list API (Only for beta tester)
 * Refactoring: Some changes in Widget API